The Hunt for Open Data in China

 BY Rebecca Chao | Wednesday, September 11 2013

-The government publishes water-air quality and earthquake data in real time, roughly every four hours, explains Cui.
-The three main open data sites are Beijing Data, Data Shanghai and the National Bureau of Statistics.
-Cui admits that the data available is still “very limited,” but he is hopeful “it is the beginning” of something more.
+“People always say there is no open data in China,” said Cui.
+“Actually, there is.”
+For starters, he explains, the government publishes water-air quality and earthquake data in real time, roughly every four hours.
+It operates three open data sites: Beijing Data, Data Shanghai and the National Bureau of Statistics.
+The data is still “very limited," says Cui but he believes, “it is the beginning” of something more.

+Open data is not limited to government sites thanks to the Web.
 “The development of the Internet industry is really good in China so lots of people scrape data from Weibo and the news websites,” says Cui.
 “You can find lots of articles talking about how to scrape or how to visualize the information flow on Weibo.”

-"This is the first time that the government is providing all this data to the start-up and creative community and is working together with them by providing data sets.
-Also, top researchers from all over China are providing insights and knowledge.
+"This is the first time that the government is providing all this data to the start-up and creative community and is working together with them," she says.
+"Also, top researchers from all over China are providing insight and knowledge.
 I was super excited because for start-ups, this is really a very important and unique opportunity to be connected to these data sets."

 Opening Open Data

-Renaud explains that indeed, most of the data in China is difficult to corroborate.
-“There’s no way to check it,” said Renaud.
-As a result, he’s been delving more into hardware or creating tools to produce data.
-“How can we design very cheap hardware, like censors and data fields to produce data?
-That’s why there has been a push for open source hardware, to create devices that will generate data.”
+Renaud explains that overall, most of the data the Chinese government releases is difficult to corroborate.
+“There’s no way to check it,” he says.
+Consequently, he’s been looking into creating data-generating tools.
+“How can we design very cheap hardware, like censors and data fields to produce data," he asks.
+"That’s why there has been a push for open source hardware, to create devices that will generate data.”